 Trading requires more than just hard work, it also requires time, study, and numerous failed attempts before it ever becomes successful.
 Even after learning the basics, experienced traders still dedicate themselves to developing new strategies.

-Some day traders do it for the thrill
+Reason 8: Day traders fail because they do it for the thrill – and thrillseekers fail

-Some day trade for the excitement.
+Some day trade for the excitement, we believe the best stocks are the most boring stocks.
 While achieving success can be exhilarating, you can’t make money without preserving your capital.
 As Warren Buffet puts it, protecting your trading capital is the number one rule.

 Not knowing when to close a losing trade can amplify a loss dramatically – a small loss grows into a big one.
 Losses make it harder to make a comeback.
 If you lose 50% of your capital, you need 100% to get back to even.

 Reason 9: Day traders need to adapt constantly or end up failing